 Environmental: Exposure to pollution, humidity, and temperature swings can all lead to combination skin.
 For example, cold weather may dry out the cheeks while heat increases oiliness in the T-zone.

-How to Test for Combination Skin at Home
+How to Test for Combination Skin at Home: Find the Best Skincare Routine

 Wash Your Face – Use a gentle cleanser and wash your face.
 Skin should be patted dry, and do not use any skincare products on your skin.